YouTube channels making money from ads, memberships amplify Trump voting fraud claims

 YouTube, owned by Alphabet Inc's Google GOOGL.O, has rules that forbid channels using its revenue-generation tools from making "claims that are demonstrably false and could significantly undermine participation or trust in an electoral or democratic process."

-Google did not immediately respond when asked if it would suspend ads and membership sales on the channels, a penalty commonly known as "demonetization."
+Google said it was reviewing videos from the nine channels as well as others and may suspend ads and membership sales, a penalty commonly known as "demonetization," if violations are found.

+Claiming voter fraud is widespread or that mail-in ballots cannot be trusted would be in violation, but highlighting people who say they experienced voter fraud or making hyperbolic statements about a political party "stealing" the election would not, Google said.

-Google, Facebook FB.O and Twitter TWTR.N and others have struggled to guard against the misinformation as millions of posts arrive each day.
+Google, Facebook Inc FB.O and Twitter Inc TWTR.N and others have struggled to guard against the misinformation as millions of posts arrive each day.

 Researchers who track misinformation say it is fueled by content creators who see an opportunity to profit from it.
 Over the last few years, they have pressured YouTube and its advertisers to tighten scrutiny.

 Some YouTube advertisers now avoid sponsoring political content.
-But the memberships offering, under which fans pay a few dollars monthly for exclusive content and promotional merchandise, has helped offset lost ad sales.
+But the membership feature, under which fans pay a few dollars monthly for exclusive content and promotional merchandise, has helped offset lost ad sales.

 Among the claims cited was that wagons, suitcases and coolers were used to smuggle ballots into a counting center.
 At least three news outlets investigated the claim and determined the items carried food for election workers and camera equipment for a local TV station.